The Aspen Have Been Working me Over

 The modern human dilemma arises out of our living in a culture that is essentially, fundamentally, anti-life.
 I remembered hearing Doug Bancroft, Director, Canadian Ice Service, on BBC last night reporting that the decline of ice this year was far more dramatic than anything predicted by our climatic modeling for the next ten years (Tension Over Arctic Passage).
 This is a hard time for awakening into, and an exciting and challenging time, a time of opportunity and of crisis.

-Sitting with the Aspen this AM, here on the soft comfort of my couch, I felt the statements arise within me, as if seeking completion:
+Sitting with the Aspen this AM, here on the soft comfort of my couch, I felt the following statements arise within me, and each finding completion:

-listen below the level of the cultural noise to see/hear/know the appropriate response of an organism living in a world of firestorms, of cascading social and ecological and cultural collapse.
-It requires that I feel the itch at the nodule of the rootlet that has been waiting for just such a moment, just such an invitation from the world soul, to be full and wholly me.
+- My Health, Wholeness, and Hardiness require that I… listen for what brings me most alive.
+This is to listen below the level of the cultural noise to see/hear/know the appropriate response of an organism living in a world of firestorms, of cascading social and ecological and cultural collapse.
+It requires that I feel the itch at the nodule of the rootlet that has been waiting for just such a moment, for just such an invitation from the world soul, to be full and wholly me.

 To be yourself in a world that is constantly trying to make you into something else is the greatest accomplishment. — Ralph Waldo Emerson